Raspberry Chia Pudding is an easy, nutritious snack that's super quick to whip up and customizable based on your preferences.

 - After about 30 minutes of fridge time, give your pudding jars another really good shake to mix up the seeds.
 If that's not doing anything, open up the jar and stir it again.

+Perhaps the best thing about this healthy snack is that it uses only a handful of ingredients.
 You can customize this recipe using whatever type of milk you want to use.

 If you are using a thicker milk, like coconut milk or cream, you may want to try adding a tablespoon or two of water to thin it out a little.